mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 * **[!UICONTROL Delivered]**: Number of messages successfully sent, in relation to the total number of sent messages.
 * **[!UICONTROL Bounces]**: Total of errors cumulated during delivery and automatic return processing in relation to the total number of sent messages.

-The **[!UICONTROL Error Reasons]** graph and table allow you to see which error occurred during your delivery.
+The **[!UICONTROL Error Reasons]** graphs and table allow you to see which error occurred during your delivery.

-The **[!UICONTROL Excluded reasons]** graph and table display the different reasons that prevented user profiles, excluded from the targeted profiles, from receiving the message.
+The **[!UICONTROL Excluded reasons]** graphs and table display the different reasons that prevented user profiles, excluded from the targeted profiles, from receiving the message.

-The **[!UICONTROL Tracking by platform]**, **[!UICONTROL Sending by platform]** and **[!UICONTROL Breakdown by platform]** graphs and tables details the success of your push notification depending on your recipient's operational system.
+The **[!UICONTROL Breakdown by platform]** graph and table detail the success of your push notification depending on your recipient's operating system.
 +++

 ## SMS tab {#sms-global}

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_sms_sending_statistics"
+>title="SMS - Sending statistics"
+>abstract="The SMS Sending Statistics table summarizes essential data about your SMS messages such as Targeted or Delivered messages."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_sms_error_reasons"
+>title="SMS - Error reasons"
+>abstract="The SMS - Error Reasons graphs and table enable you to identify the specific errors that occurred during your delivery."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_sms_performance"
+>title="SMS - Performance by date"
+>abstract="The SMS Performance by Date widget provides key information about your messages through a graphical representation."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_sms_excluded_reasons"
+>title="SMS - Excluded reasons"
+>abstract="The Excluded Reasons graphs and table illustrate the various factors that led to user profiles, excluded from the targeted audience, not receiving the message."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_sms_bounces_reasons"
+>title="SMS - Bounces reasons"
+>abstract="The Bounces Reasons graphs and table contain the data available related to bounced messages."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_sms_clicks_links"
+>title="SMS - Clicks by links"
+>abstract="The SMS - Clicks by Links widget provides essential insights into your visitors' engagement with the URLs in your messages"

 From your Campaign **[!UICONTROL Global report]**, the **[!UICONTROL SMS]** tab details the main information relative to the SMS deliveries sent in your campaign.